LoicVeirman/HardenAD/Documentations/Changelog/Resume-ThisEdition.md

 There are 10 accounts present in this edition: 10 were kept from the previous edition and none were removed from the previous edition.

 Details can be reviewed in _Detail-Accounts.md_.
+### Groups

+There are 64 accounts present in this edition: none were kept from the previous edition, 3 have been modified, 8 have been added and none were removed from the previous edition.

+Details can be reviewed in _Detail-Groups.md_.